-At Emergency Medical Care Inc. we are committed to promoting health & wellness and injury prevention education.
-To this end, we deliver presentations at schools and seniors' homes, participate in parades, health and wellness exhibitions as well as various injury prevention programs.
+At Emergency Medical Care Inc., we are committed to promoting health and wellness as well as injury prevention education.
+To this end, we deliver presentations at schools and seniors' homes; participate in parades and community events, health and wellness exhibitions and more.

 Paramedic Services Week

 Each year, EHS paramedics, nurses, medical communications officers and support employees are busy in their communities educating Nova Scotians about the EMS system and sharing important health and wellness and public safety messages.

 We proudly support Camp Courage, a non-profit organization for females between the ages of 15 and 19 to take part in various emergency services activities, including police, firefighter, and paramedic roles.
 Over two days, they interact with other female paramedics, as well as complete skills and training that paramedics experience on the job.
 The goal is to empower young females and prove that they possess the skills and physical capabilities to work in emergency services.

 Each year beginning in November, EHS paramedics partner with municipal police, RCMP, Department of Health and Wellness, MADD Canada and the Department of Transportation on this road stop program to educate Nova Scotians on the dangers of drinking and driving.
 If you would like to report a suspected impaired driver, please report it by calling 9-1-1.